 Melatonin impacts memory consolidation by its requirement for the formation of neural cell adhesion molecules during REM sleep.
 These molecules are necessary for the processing of short-term memory from the hippocampus into long-term memory in the brain cortex.

 Simultaneously, the fructose in honey carries out its critical role.
-The liver takes up fructose where some is converted to glucose and then to liver glycogen, thus providing the brain with a sustained supply of glucose for the night fast.
+The liver absorbs fructose where some is converted to glucose and then to liver glycogen, thus providing the brain with a sustained supply of glucose for the night fast.

-Additionally, fructose regulates glucose uptake into the liver by prompting release of glucokinase.
+Additionally, fructose regulates glucose uptake into the liver by promoting the release of glucokinase.
 Thus, fructose ensures good liver glycogen supply overnight and prevents a major glucose/insulin spike and release of stress hormones.

-Kudos to the heroic honeybee for playing such a critical role in good health!
+Kudos to the heroic honeybee for playing such a critical role in sleep and further good health!